 But the slide rule is a bit more particular in this regard.
 Efficiency depends on how you use it, particularly when multiple operations are required back-to-back, called "chaining" with a slide rule.
 It will require you to order your computations logically, otherwise you find yourself writing down intermediate answers for the next operation. |

 Fact of the matter is, with fractions composed entirely of monomials, numbers (or factors) on top can be multiplied and numbers on bottom can be divided.
 While this sounds insignificant, in practice it means something quite powerful to students.
 I discovered this long ago when teaching transformations of trig graphs, watching students struggle when they are instructed to divide "B" values to the function's inputs.
-So when they are faced with "pi/2 divided by 2", they almost always fail to understand that all they need to do is place the 2 on the bottom - anything on the bottom is divided - leaving pi/4.
+So when they are faced with \(\frac {\pi} {2} \div 2\), they almost always fail to understand that all they need to do is place the 2 on the bottom - anything on the bottom is divided - leaving \(\frac {\pi} {4}\).
 Instead, I watch students reciprocate the 2 and then multiply, almost without exception.

 While this speaks equally to poor numeracy, when students only understand order of operations in terms of "PEMDAS," then they will always be trapped by that rule.
 While rules are important, sometimes breaking the rules "legally" leads to more efficient math practices.
 The slide rule is full of a sorts of ways to rethink math.

-Likewise, there are also what is called "folded" scales on a slide rule.
-Such scales, usually labeled "CF" and "DF," are essentially the same as the C and D scales, yet the beginning of the scales through pi (or sqrt(10) depending on the manufacturer), is lifted off the scale and reapplied at the end.
+Likewise, there are also what is called "folded" scales on a slide rule, as we talked briefly about earlier in the article.
+Such scales, usually labeled "CF" and "DF," are essentially the same as the C and D scales, yet the beginning of the scales through pi (or \(\sqrt {10}\) depending on the manufacturer), is lifted off the scale and reapplied at the end.
 This yields a single index at the center of the rule.
-As such, if folded at pi, it can either be used to automatically multiply a number by pi (making circle computations a breeze), but also can be used instead of the C and D scales for multiplication operations to assure an index is always on the rule.
-This promotes the idea that there's more that one way to do things, and some ways are more efficient than others.
+As such, if folded at pi, it can either be used to automatically multiply a number by pi (making circle computations knowing the radius a breeze), but also can be used instead of the C and D scales for multiplication operations to assure an index is always on the rule.
+This promotes the idea that there's more than one way to do things, and some ways are more efficient than others.
 This is something my students today seem to struggle with.

 Speaking of efficiency, a slide rule can also be used as a function table to do multiple operations at once.
 For example, with the slide rule at left, when the middle slide is removed inputs on the D scale can be read as outputs on the L, K, and A scales by just moving the hairline.
 This slide rule, as are many of the European slide rules, are also "self-documenting," putting the functions they perform on the right side of the scale (see also above).
 As such, logs, cubes, and squares can be quickly read almost simultaneously, all without really needing to decipher what the L, K, and A scales actually mean.